hilary26suarez-dev/VaccineGenics/README.md

 - 🌎 **Hack for Good** — AI for healthcare equity in underrepresented Latin American populations
 - 🎓 **Best Student** — International student entry · Costa Rica · UCIMED

-This project is supported for publication by UCIMED as part of its AI and precision medicine research program.

 ---

 ## 🗺️ Roadmap & Investment Projection